|Your cart is currently empty|

 We are dedicated to supplying you with the most magnificent model possible for a minimum investment.
 The F/A-18 Hornet model aircraft is simply an illustration of of the top quality model planes that are fashioned by our accomplished modelers.

-This F/A-18 Hornet model aircraft is created by hand from solid philippine mahogany.
+This F/A-18 Hornet model aircraft is created by hand.
 The plane model is coloured by hand and airbrushed with the insignias and call signs that were on the original aircraft.
 The model planes are then clear coated to safeguard them for many decades to come.
 All this hard work and detail for sale for nearly half of the actual retail store cost!
+This detailed model is made from plastic.

 The McDonnell Douglas (now Boeing) F/A-18 Hornet is an all-weather carrier-capable multirole fighter jet, designed to attack both ground and aerial targets.
 The F/A-18 was derived from the YF-17 in the 1970s for use by the United States Navy and Marine Corps.
 The Hornet is also used by the air forces of several other nations.
 It has been the aerial demonstration aircraft for the U.S. Navy's Flight Demonstration Squadron, the Blue Angels, since 1986.